lukaszrohan-glitch/PyCharmMiscProject/README_RAILWAY.md

 2. Click **New Project**
 3. Select **Deploy from GitHub repo**
 4. Authorize Railway to access your GitHub
-5. Select the Arkuszownia repository
+5. Select the Synterra repository
 6. Railway will detect Python and create a service

 ### Step 2: Add PostgreSQL Database